barryclark/jekyll-now/_posts/2022-12-08-common-cpp-errors-vs-rust.md

 created a new instance via `Rc::new` (think of this somewhat like `std::make_shared`) and share a copy of that shared pointer across different threads (using a method called `clone` because otherwise Rust would move the value out of our scope).
-All threads including `main`, just print the value of the shared integer.
+All threads including `main` just print the value of the shared integer.
 One problem: this program does not compile.
 The compiler will complain that `Rc` does not implement the [`Send`](https://doc.rust-lang.org/nomicon/send-and-sync.html) trait.